rolando-cadiz/rolando-cadiz.github.io/essays/smart_questions_reflection.md

 # Jenkins offline and plugins installation failed issue in Azure Windows 10 VM

-I tried installing Jenkins on my Windows 10 Azure VM, but during the initial configuration, it shows that Jenkins is offline just before the plugins installation page. enter image description here
+"I tried installing Jenkins on my Windows 10 Azure VM, but during the initial configuration, it shows that Jenkins is offline just before the plugins installation page. enter image description here

 After referring to some blogs, I changed the jenkins.xml file by updating https://updates.jenkins.io/update-center.json to http://updates.jenkins.io/update-center.json.